titpetric/microservice/articles/01-introduction-to-protobuf-messages.md

 # Go: Introduction to Protobuf: Messages

-In it's most basic ways, protobufs are an approach to serialize structured data with minimal overhead.
+In it's most basic ways, protocol buffers or protobufs are an approach to serialize structured data with minimal overhead.
 They require that the data structures be known and compatible between the client and server, unlike JSON where the structure itself is part of the encoding.

 ## Protobufs and Go